Skip to main navigation Skip to search Skip to main content

 I also have recent interests in other aspects of cognition and neuropsychology, relating to interoception and the Rubber Hand Illusion (RHI).

-Since November 2022, I have been engaged with lecturing at the University of Hertfordshire.
-My teaching focuses on quantitative and qualitative research methods, statistics, cognitive psychology, psychological testing, and developmental/social psychology.
-I have been Module Lead for 9 modules across 4 of our psychology degree programmes (both BSc and MSc) since joining the faculty in 2022.
+Since 2022, I have been engaged with lecturing at the University of Hertfordshire.
+My teaching currently focuses on quantitative and qualitative research methods, psychological testing, statistics, and social psychology.
+I have also previously taught in other areas, including developmental psychology, cognitive psychology, and cognitive neuropsychology.
+I have been Module Lead for 10 modules across 4 of our psychology degree programmes (both BSc and MSc) since joining the faculty.

 Psychology, PhD, Exploring the Association between Paranormal Beliefs and Cognitive Deficits, University of Hertfordshire